1395

+June 3: Ottoman Sultan Bayezid has Bulgarian Emperor Ivan Shishman beheaded.

+May 1: Gian Galeazzo Visconti purchases the Duchy of Milan.

 Year 1395 (MCCCXCV) was a common year starting on Friday (link will display full calendar) of the Julian calendar, the 1395th year of the Common Era (CE) and Anno Domini (AD) designations, the 395th year of the 2nd millennium, the 95th year of the 14th century, and the 6th year of the 1390s decade.